cdienem/pyCinderella/README.md

 - Training of new models or existing calculated weights

 ## Usage
-`
-from pyCinderella import Cinderella

-`
+`from pyCinderella import Cinderella` will make the class `Cinderella` available.